1. Concepts

 -

-Let prefetchRecord be the result of finding a matching prefetch record given navigable’s active document, entry’s URL, and targetSnapshotParams’s sandboxing flags.
+Let prefetchRecord be the result of waiting for a matching prefetch record given navigable’s active document, entry’s URL, and targetSnapshotParams’s sandboxing flags.

 -